Cumulant GAN: Cumulant GAN

 Additionally, the update of the discriminator is performed $k$ times more than the generator's update offering two important advantages.
 First, more iterations for the discriminator implies that it better distinguishes the real data from the generated ones, making the weighting perspective more valid.
 Second, it better approximates the optimal discriminator, thus, the theory presented in the previous section becomes more credible in practice.

 \begin{remark} The Monte Carlo approximation in (\ref{cumgan:loss:stat:eq}) is biased.
 However, it has been shown that it is consistent \cite{li2016renyi}, hence, the error due to the statistical approximation decreases as the size of minibatch increases.
 Bias correction gradients using moving averages have been utilized in \cite{belghazi2018mutual} for the estimation of CGF.
-However, the modification of the loss function and the lack of an interpretation analogous to the weights $w_i^\beta, w_i^\gamma$ are two key reasons to avoid adding any correction terms. \end{remark}
+However, the modification of the loss function and the lack of an interpretation analogous to the weights $w_i^\beta, w_i^\gamma$ are two key reasons to avoid inserting any bias-correction mechanism. \end{remark}